Polymorphic PtBi2: Growth, structure and superconducting properties: Conclusion

 \section{Conclusion}

 In summary, we have successfully grown single crystals of both trigonal and pyrite-type polymorphic modifications of \ce{PtBi2}, as well as trigonal \ce{Pt_{1-x}Rh_xBi2} for x=0.03, 0.35 via self-flux technique.
-As grown crystals were carefully characterized by SEM/EDX and powder X-ray diffraction.
+As grown crystals were carefully characterized by SEM/EDX, powder X-ray diffraction and SAED.
+The pyrite type crystallizes in \ce{FeS2} structure type with space group $Pa\bar{3}$, where trigonal modification crystallizes in $P31m$ space group as opposed to $P\bar{3}$.
 Further, we have successfully grown the single crystals of Rh-doped \ce{PtBi2} in trigonal modification, which also shows \ce{Pt_{1-x}Rh_xBi2} solid solution formation.
 Structural characterization demonstrates that crystal structure is preserved up to at least $x=0.35$.
-For $x=0.35$ compound as measured superconducting transition temperature is 2.7\,K from both resistivity as well as from susceptibility measurements, which is in line with DOS shift near the Fermi level according to calculations.
+Resistivity measurements for as grown crystals show metallic nature.
+For pristine trigonal \ce{PtBi2} superconducting transition is found at 600\,mK.
+For $x=0.35$ compound as measured superconducting transition temperature is enhanced up to 2.7\,K compared to pristine \ce{PtBi2} from both resistivity as well as from susceptibility measurements, which is in line with DOS shift near the Fermi level according to calculations.
 Our findings together with data published previously make \ce{PtBi2}-family of materials a strong candidate for topological superconductivity.
-The effect of the substitution on the non-trivial band structure of the compound has to be further investigated by revisiting electronic structure measurements by ARPES.
+This findings warrant further research by techniques such as quantum transport, scanning tunneling microscopy, as well as the effect of the substitution on the non-trivial band structure of the compound has to be further investigated by revisiting electronic structure measurements by ARPES\@.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 SA acknowledges support of Deutsche Forschungsgemeinschaft (DFG) through Grant \textnumero{}AS 523/4--1.
 SA, DVE \& BB also acknowledge support of DFG through Projekt \textnumero{}405940956.
-JD acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG) through SPP 1666 Topological Insulators program and the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, project-id 39085490).
+IK and BB acknowledge support of BMBF through UKRATOP (BMBF), FKZ: 01DK18002.
+JD acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG) through SPP 1666 Topological Insulators program and the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter --- ct.qmat (EXC 2147, project-id 39085490).
+AL, DW and SS acknowledge funding from DFG SFB 1415 --- project-ID 417590517.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement \textnumero{}647276-MARS-ERC-2014-CoG).

-\section{Data Availability}
+\subsection{Data Availability}

 The datasets analyzed during the current study are available from the corresponding authors upon reasonable request.